Leadership and Innovation in the Public Sector

 The course consists of 6 taught modules and a work-based research project.
 The modules are delivered over a 24-month period.
 The taught modules are delivered over 6 x two-day blocks, each supported by one Action Learning Set (ALS).

-Given this programme is executive education, all modules are delivered off campus using a residential delivery method.
+Given this programme is executive education, most modules are delivered off campus using a residential delivery method.
 Venues in both Northern Ireland and the Republic of Ireland are used in the delivery of the 6 modules.

 Start dates